 At first look, xAPI might seem quite technical and daunting.
-But, once you have grasped the concept of using xAPI to pull data together in your LRS to get a rounded view of learning experiences and related performance…well that’s something any forward thinking learning manager can get excited about!
+But once you have grasped the concept of using xAPI to pull data together in your LRS to get a rounded view of learning experiences and related performance…well that’s something any forward-thinking learning manager can get excited about!

 xAPI and Elucidat

 Elucidat was designed from the outset to be xAPI compatible and as a result, you can get valuable insights into engagement with your content.
-With Elucidat you can track a range of things, from the devices being used to access elearning, to how people respond to different questions.
+With Elucidat you can track a range of things, from the devices being used to access online learning, to how people respond to different questions.
 As well as seeing this data in Elucidat’s analytics dashboards, you can feed it into your LRS using xAPI to analyze it alongside other data sources.